NyaaPantsu/NyaaPantsu-android-app/README.md

 To add a new language, you have to download ___/app/src/main/res/values/strings.xml___, translate every piece of text inside xml tag and you mustn't touch to the attribute __name__!
 When you have done that, create a new folder in ___/app/src/main/res/___ named `values-{androidLanguageCode}` and upload your translated strings.xml in that folder.

 As you can see, there is already a translation for en-rUS.
 You can see how it works.

+## Disclaimer
+We take no legal responsibility for anything this code is used for.
+This is purely an educational proof of concept.